spcl/gemm_hls/README.md

-To build and run kernels in hardware, [Xilinx SDAccel](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/sdaccel-development-environment.html) must be installed and available on the PATH (tested with version 2017.1 and 2017.2).
+To build and run kernels in hardware, [Xilinx SDAccel](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/sdaccel-development-environment.html) must be installed and available on the PATH (tested with version 2018.2).

 Configuration and running
 -------------------------